adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 More detail:  https://docs.microsoft.com/en-us/windows/security/identity-protection/vpn/vpn-auto-trigger-profile

 _Important!_
 The following tick-box =/= Always-On.
 Instead, this effectively tells the VPN platform to connect automatically **only** if one of the above triggers = YES.
-E

 ![auto_connect](/images/connect_auto.ong)

 # Lab Setup